FREQUENTLY ASKED QUESTIONS

 What is HIV?

 HIV is the Human Immunodeficiency Virus.
 It is a virus that gets into a person’s cells.
 HIV affects the immune system, specifically the T-Cells or CD4 cells which fight infection.
-Simply put, the virus destroys the T-cells so that the immune system of a person with untreated HIV infection is not able to fight off diseases and infections.

 What is AIDS?